 We face significant competition from developers, owners and operators of office, industrial and other commercial real estate, including sublease space available from our tenants.
 Substantially all of our properties face competition from similar properties in the same market.
-Such competition may affect our ability to attract and retain tenants and may reduce the rents we are able to charge.
-These competing properties may have vacancy rates higher than our properties, which may result in their owners being willing to make space available at lower prices than the space in our properties.
+Such competition may affect our ability competing properties may have vacancy rates higher than our properties, which may result in their owners being willing to make space available at lower prices than the space in our properties.